 I love Spring – Happy ImbolcFebruary 2, 2021

 As a gardener, I am always happy to greet spring.
+Where I live spring is in full seeing by this time.
+If you don’t start now you will miss a large part of the season.
+It is important to celebrate your holidays your way.
 Every year I do a garden blessing and love working and playing with joy in the yard with each garden bring its own blooms and color to the yard.
 Enjoying the sun is the name of the game.
 We also make candles!
 Making candles can be as easy or as complicated as you wish.
 Lighting the candles can be fun and joyous and have so many benefits.
 I do both these activities with my kids.
 But they always want more.
 So I took to the internet – here are just some of the activities we will do on and around Imbolc.

 Here are a few good links to general Imbolc information from resources I like.
 Learnreliginons.com is one of my favorites, they have a craft round-up too.
 I also rely on the more musically inclined for playlists.
 Though hub pages are new to me I liked this round-up appreciating the inclusion of cheese and acorn wands as a counter to the corn dolly.